Ellecee/cs361g22-favorites/README.md

 Endpoints:
 - `POST /favorites/add` - Adds a favorite
-- `GET /favorites` - Retrieves the favorites list
+- `GET /favorites` - Retrieves all favorites
 - `DELETE /favorites/remove` - Removes a favorite

 The test program (`test_client.js`) demonstrates how a client program can request data from the microservice and receive a response.